eleanor-ln/Oregairu-set-of-games/README.md

-# set of Oregairu VN games by EleanorMay
+# set of OreGairu VN games by EleanorMay (Russia translation by community)

 ## First game: